dasannikov/DefoldTypeScript/README.md

 - Open example project in Defold Editor 2 and Run.

 ## Code Generation
-Using TypeScript you get strong type check, typed arguments, classes, inheritance and so on.
+Using TypeScript you get strong type check, typed arguments, classes, inheritance and more.
 All reflects to Lua basic constructions.
 TS to Lua work the same way as TS to JS.
 Very useful for big projects development.
-Here is code examples:
+Generated Lua code is very clean and human readable.
+Here is examples:

 **Input TS script:**